BertHav/Omgevingsmonitor_Software/README.md

 - If 3 red LEDs illuminate repeatedly during start-up, the reset button must be pressed for approximately 3 seconds.
 This ensures that the ESP has sufficient time to reset.
 Then check whether the WiFi connection still works correctly.
 The OM must have uploaded the first values for temperature and humidity within one minute.
 If in doubt, the procedure for connecting to the home network can be carried out again.
 - The system must be reset twice to reach optimal energy saving mode.
 - If the user button is pressed to change the LED mode, it may take up to 30 seconds for the system to enter standby mode when a sen5x is attached.
 This is not really an issue because the system is waiting for a particle measurement.
+- USBLOGGING works only with the Debug build.

 ## License <a name="License"></a>
 Parts are licensed under GNU GENERAL PUBLIC LICENSE Version 3 and GNU AFFERO GENERAL PUBLIC LICENSE Version 3AGPL-3.0